 AD | Featured

 Hardwood flooring has a timeless look that is unmistakable.
 It adds a certain panache to any room it’s put in.
 When faced with replacing flooring, whether it be vinyl, carpet, or even tile, you might be considering hardwood.
+So, what is engineered hardwood, and how is it better than the other alternatives?
 There are two types of hardwood commonly used; these are engineered and solid.
 Both offer incredible results for new installations and areas available in a variety of wood types, stains, etc.

 When considering hardwood for your home, deciding between solid and engineered hardwood will be at the top of the list.
 Each offers unique benefits, but ultimately the cost is a huge factor for most homeowners and project enthusiasts.
 You’ll find that hardwood flooring is slightly more expensive than other options, but it is certainly affordable if you know what to look for.